 - Preheat oven to 350°F.

-- In a mini food processor ( I use the smallest one from this set), process ¾ cup pecans and dates until fairly smooth (pulsing for about 3 minutes), scraping sides of processor occasionally as needed.
+- In a mini food processor (I use the smallest one from this set), pulse 3/4 cup pecans and dates until fairly smooth (pulsing for about 2-3 minutes), scraping sides of processor occasionally as needed.
 (The consistency will not be totally smooth and will be a thick, slightly grainy paste like very, very thick natural peanut butter.)

-- Transfer pecan mixture to a large mixing bowl and add ¾ cup brown sugar, egg and vanilla and beat on medium speed for about 3 minutes until very well incorporated, scraping bowl once or twice as needed.
+- Transfer pecan mixture to a large mixing bowl and add 3/4 cup brown sugar, egg, and vanilla and beat on medium speed for about 2-3 minutes until very well incorporated, scraping bowl once or twice as needed.

 - In a medium bowl, combine flour, baking soda, and salt, stirring with a whisk to thoroughly combine.

-- Add flour mixture to pecan mixture and beat on medium-low just until combined, about 1 minute (dough will suddenly thicken, come together, and cling to beaters).
+- Add flour mixture to pecan mixture and beat on medium-low (as low as possible without stressing the motor of your mixer) just until combined, about 1 minute.
+(Dough will suddenly thicken, come together, and cling to beaters.)
 Do not over-mix.
 Dough will be sticky and very, very thick.

 - Stir in chocolate chips.

 - Press mixture into an 8x8 baking pan coated with cooking spray.
-(If you're having a lot of difficulty with the dough being too sticky, very slightly damp fingers will help.)
+(If you're having difficulty with the dough being too sticky, very slightly damp fingers will help.)
 Smooth top with a spatula or scraper.

-- Firmly press remaining brown sugar and chopped pecans into dough.
+- Lightly press remaining brown sugar and chopped pecans into top of dough.

 - Bake for about 18-19 minutes.
-The bars will be only very slightly golden – do not over-bake by waiting until they are golden-brown or your bars will be dry.
+The bars will be only very slightly golden – do not over-bake by waiting until they are golden-brown or your bars will be dry (they should be ultra-moist and chewy, kind of like a fudgy brownie).

 - Store in an airtight container.